 Help us fight oral cancer.
 This year 53,000 Americans will be diagnosed with oral or oropharyngeal cancer.
 That number, although staggering, is expected to increase yearly.
 In 2019, it is expected that 16,000 men and 3,000 women will develop oral cancer.
 There are two distinct pathways by which most people come to oral cancers.
-One is through the use of tobbaco and alcohol, which is a long-term problem and historic cause.
+For example, one is through the use of tobbaco and alcohol, which is a long-term problem and historic cause.
 The other is through HPV, or Human Papilloma Virus.
 With nearly 200 strains of HPV, these numbers may come at no surprise to you.
 Flower Mound Dental wants you to know what you should understand and look for.

 Oral Cancer – CDC – Centers for Disease Control

-According to the CDC - Centers for Disease Control, about 72% of all oral cancers are the results of an oncogenic HPV infection.
-White, non-smoking males in their 40's and 50's are most at risk, 4 to 1 over females.
-Remember, these infections occurred in their early life stages, not in their fourth or fifth decade.
-In fact, almost all HPV infections occur in peoples' teens and 20’s from earlier life choices and decisions.
+According to the CDC – Centers for Disease Control, about 72% of all oral cancers are the results of an oncogenic HPV infection.
+White, non-smoking males in their 40’s and 50’s are most at risk, 4 to 1 over females.
+These infections occurred in their early life stages, not in later decades.
+In fact, almost all HPV infections occur in peoples’ teens and 20’s from earlier life choices and decisions.
 Help us fight oral cancer together by knowing the signs and symptoms.

 Oral Cancer Signs and Symptoms

 - Hoarseness or sore throat that does not resolve itself within a few weeks.